 Most motorcyclists avoid riding in the rain.
-Not only does rain affect stability and traction, it also can interfere with a driver’s concentration.
-Further, if it has not rained in awhile. the rain will bring up the oil on the road that has built up during the dry season and causes the road to be even more slippery.
+Not only does rain affect stability and traction, but it also can interfere with a driver’s concentration.
+Further, if it has not rained in a while. the rain will bring up the oil on the road that has built up during the dry season and causes the road to be even more slippery.
 Even slow speed turns in the rain can cause your rear tire to slide out from under you and cause an accident.
 Hydroplaning/aquaplaning (water between your tire and road) is even worse as it leads to a complete loss of traction.

-While it’s best to keep your motorcycle parked in the rain, if you absolutely must ride, here are some basic tips to follow.
+While it’s best to keep your motorcycle parked in the rain if you absolutely must ride, here are some basic tips to follow.

 Ride Slow and Smooth.
 Do not make any sudden movements.
 In the rain, traction is low and a rider’s reaction time decreases.
 Be smooth and steady.
 Breaking too heavily, accelerating too heavily or leaning too much can cause skidding.
 Accelerate with caution and apply the brakes in a smooth manner to avoid spinning wheels or going into a skid.
 Also, avoid riding on paint lines, metal grates or manhole covers because they become extremely slippery and dangerous.

 Give yourself plenty of space between you and the vehicle in front of you.
 Braking distances are much longer in the rain.
 By giving yourself more space you will be able to have more reaction time in the event of a disaster.

 Increase your Visibility.
 Wear reflective clothing and gear.
 Use more lights when safe to do so and use your signals well in advance so that other drivers know your intentions.